 - It is a multi-campus university.

-- Owing to the location of some of the Campuses, the College will be residential for both staff and students; the university will however promote the development of hostels for students and staff housing through private enterprise.
+- Owing to the location of some of the Campuses, the University will be residential for both staff and students; the university will however promote the development of hostels for students and staff housing through private enterprise.